ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-sg.md

 - Write and deploy several policies
 - Test the behavior

-You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=sg){.external} to reinitialize your cluster before following this tutorial.
+You can use the *Reset cluster* function in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=sg){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements